apivideo/api.video-swift-client/docs/LiveStreamsAPI.md

     open class func get(liveStreamId: String, completion: @escaping (_ data: LiveStream?, _ error: Error?) -> Void)
 ```

-Show live stream
+Retrieve live stream

-Supply a LivestreamId, and you'll get all the details for streaming into, and watching the livestream.
+Supply a liveStreamId, and you'll get all the details for streaming into, and watching the livestream.
 Tutorials that use the [show livestream endpoint](https://api.video/blog/endpoints/live-stream-status).

 ### Example